Nguyễn Đức Chung

-Nguyễn Đức Chung (born 3 August 1967) is a former Major General of the Vietnam People's Public Security and Vietnamese politician.
-He is a former chairman of the Hanoi People's Committee.
+Nguyễn Đức Chung (born 3 August 1967) is a Vietnamese former army officer and politician.
+Nguyễn served as Major General in the Vietnam People's Public Security and the chairman of the Hanoi People's Committee.
 In August 2020, he was prosecuted and detained.
 He was the Director of Hanoi City Police (2012–2016), a member of the 13th National Assembly of Vietnam (2011–2016), a member of the Hanoi delegation, and member of the 13th session of the National Judiciary Committee.

 On 25 September 2020, he was officially dismissed from all positions.
 On 22 November 2020, the Investigation Agency of the Ministry of Public Security announced that Đức Chung played a master role in the theft of many secret documents about the Nhật Cường case.
 On 2 December 2020, the Central Inspection Committee announced that it was considering expulsion from the party against Đức Chung.

 Early life and education

 Đức Chung was born in Hanh Cù, Thanh Ba district, Phú Thọ province.
 Originally from Thăng Long commune, Kinh Môn town, Hải Dương province, he has an older brother, Major General Nguyễn Tiến Thành, who is also the Deputy Chief Inspector of the Ministry of National Defense.